pulumi/pulumi-hugo/themes/default/content/blog/serverless-architecture-design/index.md

 ---

-Serverless architectures have become popular because they make it easier for software developers to focus on application development without the additional operation overhead.
-With Pulumi, you can deploy and manage your serverless infrastructure and this article shows you different architectural design considerations for your serverless application.
+Serverless architectures are popular because they make it easier for software developers to focus on application development without additional operation overhead.
+With Pulumi, you can deploy and manage your serverless infrastructure, and this article shows you different architectural design considerations for your serverless application.

 Before we go into the specifics of serverless architecture design, let's go through the basics of serverless - this is important for the rest of the article.